jsr6720/jsr6720.github.io/_posts/2018-05-01-guns,-germs-and-steel.md

 ## My Review 4/5

 Glad this was abridged.
-Great walk through history.<br/><br/>Moral of the story: euro-asia was blessed by first starter and long east-west axis.
+Great walk through history.

+Moral of the story: euro-asia was blessed by first starter and long east-west axis.

 ### Date Read
 2018/05/01